ham-radio-software/D-Rats/README.md

 The installation steps are quite easy (assuming one has all the needed Python libs installed):

+D-Rats will now default to attempting to use the default locale as specified for the system.
+Some of the locale setting API settings are not working for Msys2 on Windows-7 and currently have only been tested on Anti-X Linux.

+A restart of D-Rats is needed after changing the country and language settings in the configuration.
+Invalid country and language setting changes will probably result in some type of fallback behavior.

 Debian packages needed for running or development.

-Below if you are not in a locale that is english, you will need the aspell- variant dictionary for your locale.
-Developers may need aspell- variant dictionaries for all locales that D-rats has message files for.
+Below if you are not in a locale that is english, you will probably want the aspell-variant dictionary for your locale.
+Developers may need aspell-variant dictionaries for all locales that D-rats has message files for.
+Not all platforms may have all aspell locales.

 Anti-x 22 Can not run the older D-rats on Python 2.